Thousands protest Ukraine leader's peace plan

 In an address to the nation this week Zelensky said he respected the right of Ukrainians to protest but called on people not to "give in to provocations".

+He has promised that elections in east Ukraine would not take place "at gun point" -- that is before the withdrawal of pro-Russian forces.

-The ex-Soviet country of 45 million people has gone through two popular uprisings in two decades.
+The ex-Soviet country of 45 million people has gone through two popular uprisings in two decades and has been mired in a war with separatists since 2014.

-More than 100 people were killed during a 2014 revolution that toppled a pro-Russian president and saw protests descend into street battles.

-After the uprising Russia annexed Crimea and supported a separatist insurgency in Ukraine's industrial east.